Types of Motorcycle Helmets

 Modular helmets tend to weigh slightly more than the traditional full-face helmet due to the extra design hinge features incorporated into the flip-up front area.
 Rider safety is slightly reduced because of the hinge structure, as there is a slight fissure vs. a uniform entity of a full-face helmet, but it provides more protection in comparison to the ¾ or ½ helmet due to the added chin protection.

 The modular helmet is often used by tourers, cruisers, and adventure riders, as it is designed with an upright riding position in mind.
 The eye openings are more straightforward and the chin bar is designed to sit lower on the face.
 Bluetooth speakers are a welcomed addition, as well as a dual visor system and anti-fogging coating on the primary visor.

-Open face helmets are considered structurally equal to a full face helmet, in terms of safety in the areas that they do provide coverage.
-The weight is slightly less than the full face helmet, due to the absence of the chin bar, but it isn’t a significant reduction.
-In addition, because of the openness of the helmet, it does not protect you against weather condition and road debris.
-They either come equipped with partial or full face visors used to protect the eyes and face from sunlight, or it may require you to purchase the part separately.
+Open face helmets are considered structurally equal to a full-face helmet, in terms of safety in the areas that they do provide coverage.
+The weight is slightly less than the full-face helmet, due to the absence of the chin bar, but it isn’t a significant reduction.
+In addition, because of the openness of the helmet, it does not protect you against weather conditions and road debris.
+They either come equipped with partial or full-face visors used to protect the eyes and face from sunlight, or it may require you to purchase the part separately.

 Half helmets only cover the top of your head and the area from your forehead to your brows and provide minimal protection.
 Some may offer a bit more coverage on the back of your neck and ears but leaves the rest of your face exposed.
 Although the helmet provides great airflow, evidently, they offer significantly less protection than a full face or ¾ helmet, yet, you can still find half-helmets that are DOT approved.